radiantearth/stac-spec/validation/README.md

 ## Python Validator
 Install the validator from the [stac-validator](https://github.com/sparkgeo/stac-validator) repository and follow the instructions.

 The validator can be run as a command line tool and will report on nested catalogs as well as single items.
+There is no need to specifically identify

 ```
 stac_validator.py --help